Meals On-The-Go: Smoothies 3 Ways

 - 1 cup plain Greek yogurt

-Mix all ingredients in your blender and then pour a tasty smoothie into a chilled glass.
+Pop everything in your blender of choice and serve.
 Add more or less milk to bring it to the consistency you like.
-For a twist, pour leftovers into an ice cube tray in the freezer for a few hours for a healthy and delicious frozen treat!
+For a twist, pop leftovers in the freezer for a few hours for a healthy and delicious frozen treat!